Chemical Peel in Iran: All You Need to Know

 How is the chemical peel procedure done in Iran?

 After fixing a date for the procedure, you visit the specialist.
 The dermatologist applies the chemical solution on your skin using a brush or gauze.
 Then, the substance begins to whiten.
 It will be removed after a while and you’ll go home.

-Depending on your skin condition, your doctor may go with either of the three types of peels: superficial, medium, or deep.
+Depending on your skin condition, your doctor may go with either of the three types of chemical peels: superficial, medium, or deep.
 These are explained in the following section.